You’ve never heard of Dry R22 for your air conditioner before?

-A little background before diving into the cost-benefit of this option.
-According the Montreal Protocol, which was agreed upon by the US in 1987, there is a mandatory phase out of certain products whose emissions were deemed harmful to the environment.
-In the US, the protocol was put into law through the Clean Air Act, and is implemented by the EPA.
-The law requires a phase out of R22 as a refrigerant.
+Here is a little background before diving into the cost-benefit of this option.
+According to the Montreal Protocol, which was agreed upon by the US in 1987, there is a mandatory phase-out of certain products whose emissions were deemed harmful to the environment.
+In the US, the protocol was put into law through the Clean Air Act and is implemented by the EPA.
+The law requires a phase-out of R22 as a refrigerant.

 R22 is more commonly known as freon.
 It was used in most air conditioning systems until the regulation was placed upon manufacturers.
 The important dates to note for homeowners:

 As a byproduct of the required move to more environmentally friendly refrigerants, R22 based equipment is being forced into obsolescence.

 Your indoor evaporator coil is working just fine.
 Your copper lines connecting the two pieces of A/C equipment is intact and not leaking, but your condenser needs to be replaced.
 The cost of replacing the whole system with R410a based equipment seems too pricey right now.
 So you’d prefer to use that existing equipment that’s working just fine.